 The Jets swimwear label was bought and re-launched by Jessica & Adrian Allen in 2001.
-All of their clothing is made and designed in Australia.
+Some of their clothing is made in Australia.
 Acquired by PAS Group in 2015.

 |Jets Swimwear Pty Ltd||AUS||website|

 | Coliseum Capital Partners LP